Methyl radical: Structure

 The molecular geometry of the methyl radical is trigonal planar (bond angles are 120°), although the energy cost of distortion to a pyramidal geometry is small.
 All other electron-neutral, non-conjugated alkyl radicals are pyramidalized to some extent, though with very small inversion barriers.
 For instance, the t-butyl radical has a bond angle of 118° with a 0.7 kcal/mol barrier to pyramidal inversion.
 On the other hand, substitution of hydrogen atoms by more electronegative substituents leads to radicals with a strongly pyramidal geometry (112°), such as the trifluoromethyl radical, CF_{3}•, with a much more substantial inversion barrier of around 25 kcal/mol.

 Chemical reactions

-Methyl undergoes the typical chemical reactions of a radical.
-Below approximately 1100 C, it rapidly dimerises to form ethane.
+Methyl undergoes the typical chemical reactions of an organic radical.
+At temperatures above -196 °C, it dimerises to form ethane.
 Upon treatment with an alcohol, it converts to methane and either an alkoxy or hydroxyalkyl.
-Reduction of methyl gives methane.
-When heated above, at most, 1400 C, methyl decomposes to produce methylidyne and elemental hydrogen, or to produce methylene and atomic hydrogen: